Nonparametric estimation of a factorizable density using diffusion models: Sub-Optimality of a Vanilla Score Matching Estimator

 For a given class $\cF$ of score functions, let $\widehat \bff_{\rm VS}$ be the corresponding empirical risk minimizer, that is, \bean \widehat \bff_{\rm VS} \in \argmin_{\bff \in \cF}\frac{1}{n} \sum_{i=1}^n \left[ \text{tr} \left( \nabla \bff(\bX^i) \right) + \frac{1}{2} \left\| \bff(\bX^i) \right\|_2^2 \right]. \eean The corresponding density estimator can be defined via the Langevin diffusion.
 Specifically, let $( \bZ_{t} )_{t > 0} $ be the solution to the following Langevin equation: \bean \d \bZ_t = - \nabla \log p_{0} ( \bZ_{t} ) \d t + \sqrt{2} \d \bB_t, \quad \bZ_0 \sim \cN ( \mathbf{0}_{D}, \bbI_{D} ). \eean Then, under mild assumptions, the distribution of $\bZ_t$ converges to $p_0$ as $t \to \infty$.
 The convergence speed can be exponentially fast under certain conditions on $p_0$, such as when $p_0$ satisfies a Poincar{\'e} inequality or a log-Sobolev inequality \citep{bakry2014analysis}.
 Hence, one can define a density estimator $\widehat p_{\rm VS}$ as the limit distribution of the Langevin equation, with the true score function replaced by $\widehat \bff_{\rm VS}$.
 We refer to $\widehat \bff_{\rm VS}$ and $\widehat p_{\rm VS}$ as vanilla score matching estimators for the score and density functions.

 Note that vanilla score matching estimators are rarely used in modern large-scale generative problems.
 One reason is that the trace map $\text{tr} \left( \nabla \bff(\bx) \right)$ is computationally challenging to handle in high-dimensional (large $D$) problems, such as image generation tasks.
 Therefore, one may raise an important question: if the computation of $\widehat \bff_{\rm VS}$ is tractable, would it perform well?
-More theoretically, one might ask whether $\widehat \bff_{\rm VS}$ can achieve the optimal convergence rate.
+More theoretically, one may ask whether $\widehat \bff_{\rm VS}$, and consequently $\widehat p_{\rm VS}$, can achieve the optimal convergence rate.